umityigitbsrn/gd-takes-the-shortest-path-exp-implementation/README.md

 Implementation of this experiment is under 'low_rank_regression' folder

 Gradient for the loss function of low rank regression can be mentioned in the paper on page 32 (in Appendix).
 The implementation will be based on this notation

+The experiment setup is taken from the page 13 (under 6.2 Low-rank Regression)